Why Texas Attorney General Ken Paxton’s impeachment fight isn’t finished yet

 The fracas took a toll on the Texas attorney general’s office, long one of the primary legal challengers to Democratic administrations in the White House.

-In the years since Paxton’s staff went to the FBI, the state attorney general’s office, a main legal challenger of Democratic administrations in the White House, has become unmoored by the disarray.
+In the years since Paxton’s staff went to the FBI, the state attorney general’s office has become unmoored by the disarray.
 Seasoned lawyers have quit over practices they say aim to slant legal work, reward loyalists and drum out dissent.

 In February, Paxton agreed to settle the whistleblower lawsuit brought by the former aides.
 The $3.3 million payout must be approved by the Legislature, and Phelan has said he doesn’t think taxpayers should foot the bill.